 Protocols and kill switches: a quick primer

 Real-world tip: If your current protocol consistently drops, switching to another protocol with a single server test can reveal if the problem is protocol-specific.
 Most premium VPNs let you test multiple protocols without losing your data.
-Free vpn browser extension edge
+Which vpn is the best vpn for 2026?
+A comprehensive guide to choosing the best VPN for privacy, streaming, and speed

 Kill switches are designed to prevent leakage when a VPN drops.
 A frequent mistake is leaving the system with a disabled kill switch, assuming everything will stay private, only to see a leak during a hiccup.
 The best practice is to enable the kill switch and perform a repeatable test: disconnect the VPN manually and confirm that all traffic stops.
 If you’re testing, do it during non-critical browsing to avoid exposing yourself unintentionally.